amineHY/computervision-dashboard/README.md

 ## TODO

-- Redis : Database
+- Redis : think about reducing the API call
-- Think about a usecase
+- Think about a use case
 - Update the GIFs

 ---